github/docs/CONTRIBUTING.md

 ### Pull Request

-When you're done making the changes, open a PR (pull request).
+When you're done making the changes, open a pull request, often referred to as a PR.
 - Fill out the "Ready for review" template so we can review your PR.
 This template helps reviewers understand your changes and the purpose of your pull request.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
   <!-- (This will change with the new workflow https://github.com/github/docs-team/issues/813 ) -->